rozek/node-red-web-server-examples/README.md

 ![](examples/closed-web-server-IV.png)

 To test this server, just import the ["closed web server" example](examples/closed-web-server.json) into your Node-RED workspace and deploy.
 Any "administrative" operations have to be performed using Node-RED itself (just enter the names of the affected users into the `inject` nodes labelled "(re)set user" and "delete user"), the included Postman collection expects that you create a user called "John.Doe@mail.de" and this user then sets his password in order to get access to the served web pages.

-> For this example to work, please copy file `FileTypeMappings.json` and folder `public` into the working directory of your Node-RED instance

 In this example, *all* endpoints (except those needed for authorization management) demand a successful authorization before being processed.
 In practice, there is often a mixture of public and private endpoints - a situation which may easily be implemented by combining flows from this example and the previous one.